fmlove/Thesis/output/_main.md

 ## Protrudin's role in axonal transport

 Perhaps the most surprising finding of this project has been that protrudin overexpression has little if any effect on lysosome or late endosome transport in neurons.
-This clearly demonstrates that the effect seen on recycling ensosome transport in [@petrovaProtrudinFunctionsEndoplasmic2020] is specific, rather than a result of broadly increased axonal transport.
-Initially, this seems to conflict with previous work in other cell types, which suggest that protrudin has a strong effect on late endosome transport and positioning, [@raiborgRepeatedEREndosome2015][@hongPtdIns3PControlsMTORC12017].
+This clearly demonstrates that the effect seen on recycling endosome transport in [@petrovaProtrudinFunctionsEndoplasmic2020] is specific, rather than a result of broadly increased axonal transport.
+Initially, this seems to conflict with previous work in other cell types, which suggest that protrudin has a strong effect on late endosome transport and positioning, [@raiborgRepeatedEREndosome2015; @hongPtdIns3PControlsMTORC12017].
 However, this is in fact consistent with the mechanism proposed in those studies,  which identifies on FYCO1 as the actual adaptor between late endosomes and kinesin.
-As numerous RNAseq data sets show that there is extremely little FYCO1 in CNS neurons (CROSS REF TO FIGURE), it seems likely that this mechanism is not active in these cells.
+As numerous RNAseq data sets show that there is extremely little FYCO1 in CNS neurons (figure \@ref(fig:FYCO1-RNAseq-full-figure)), it seems likely that this mechanism is not active in these cells.
 Instead, it is likely that anterograde lysosome/late endosome transport in axons is primarily mediated by the BORC/Arl8b/SKIP mechanism, as suggested by [@fariasBORCKinesin1Ensemble2017].

 ## Protrudin's role in local translation

-Given its effect on ERGIC localisation (FIGURE REF) and the dynamics of Golgi satellite transport (FIGURE REF), it seems clear that protrudin overexpression is influencing the local secretory machinery in axons.
+Given its effect on ERGIC localisation (figure \@ref(fig:ERGIC53-plot)) and the dynamics of Golgi satellite transport (figure \@ref(fig:St3Gal-full-figure)), it seems clear that protrudin overexpression is influencing the local secretory machinery in axons.
 Considering the importance of local translation on axon function and growth, as discussed previously, it is easy to see how this might contribute to both protrudin's neuroprotective and regenerative effects.
 Additionally, recent work has indicated a direct link between the level of local translation in axons and their regenerative capacity, supporting the idea that protrudin could act by promoting local protein synthesis [@vanerpAgerelatedLossAxonal2021].

 This is worth considering in the context of the previous finding that protrudin increases the amount of Rab11 recycling endosomes in the distal axon [@petrovaProtrudinFunctionsEndoplasmic2020].  [@bowenGolgiindependentSecretoryTrafficking2017] showed that recycling endosomes can play a role in the secretion of locally translated proteins in the axon, either through Golgi satellites or entirely bypassing Golgi-related compartments.
 Therefore, it is possible that these ensosomes also comprise part of the secretory machinery, in addition to ERGIC and Golgi satellites.